Cape Town to Cairo! 19 countries, 7 months, $10,000USD.

-Traveling overland, Cape town to Cairo, across the entire continent of Africa is traveling in its truest form.
-After traveling from Japan almost all the way to Australia with no flights, it was time to cut my teeth on something a little more hardcore.
+Travelling overland, by public transport with no real plan, from Cape Town to Cairo, across the entire continent of Africa is travelling in its truest form.
+After travelling from Japan almost all the way to Australia with no flights, it was time to cut my teeth on something a little more hardcore.
 Africa was calling.

 WHAT WAS MY CAPE TOWN TO CAIRO ROUTE?

 I’ve just rehashed my trip on google maps, it wouldn’t allow it all on one map so I’ve divided into Part 1 and Part 2

 My Cape Town to Cairo Route (Part 1):

 MY Cape Town to Cairo ROUTE (part 2)